Information for British nationals in Seychelles, including advice on health, education, benefits, residence requirements and more.

 Sponsoring family members

-See the Seychelles Ministry of Foreign Affairs website if you are considering sponsoring a family member to enter Seychelles.
+See the Seychelles Department of Foreign Affairs website if you are considering sponsoring a family member to enter Seychelles.

 Social ethics and traditions